oneye/installer-creator/README.txt

 These scripts can be used in bash or cmd:

-1. Edit "creator.sh" and change "oneye_path" and "installer_path", directing
-   to either the oneye repository or the installer repository.
-2. Now run "./creator.sh" in console and follow instructions over there.
+Run "./creator.sh" in console and follow its instructions.

 -> On Windows systems you will need to have Cygwin installed.
 Afterwards double-clicking "creator.cmd" makes it.